darshan7796/collegeAdmissionAgentREGBased/README.md

-# collegeAdmissionAgentREGBased
-🎓 College Admission Agent (RAG-Based)
+College Admission Agent (RAG-Based)

 An AI-powered chatbot that simplifies the college admission process by answering student queries using Retrieval-Augmented Generation (RAG).
 It retrieves real-time admission details like eligibility, fee structure, deadlines, and more from official sources and responds in natural language.

-🧠 What is RAG?
+ What is RAG?

 **Retrieval-Augmented Generation (RAG)** combines:
 - **Retrieval** of relevant information from a document database.